Architect: Emerald Hill Total Abstinence Society, 1863

-Temperance Hall – completed in 1888 – is a double-storey lodging and lecture hall.
-Since 2016 it has been home to one of Australia’s leading dance and interdisciplinary arts companies, Phillip Adams BalletLab.
-Temperance Hall is a contemporary art and performance venue comprising a Main Hall, two artist studios, offices and a residential apartment.
-Onsite activities include performing and visual arts creation, residency, exhibition and performance.
-The Emerald Hill Total Abstinence Society – one of the influential temperance movements that shaped social life in 19th century Melbourne – began construction of the hall in 1861.
-As well as the Abstinence Society, the hall was used by a large number of social clubs, political parties and societies, and hosted alcohol-free concerts, dances and performances.
+The Temperance Hall was built in 1863 by the Emerald Hill Total Abstinence Society, one of the influential temperance movements that shaped social life in nineteenth-century Melbourne.
+In its early days, the hall was also used by a large number of social clubs, political parties and societies, and hosted alcohol-free concerts, dances and performances.
 Anthill Theatre made the space their home in the 1980s and from that point the building has had an association with the performing arts.
-Working Heritage has managed the hall since 2012.
-Temperance Hall is a unique artist-led interdisciplinary complex open for visitors to explore on Saturday 28 July.